Taiwanese Prose

-From mainland nostalgia to local identity, from male literati to female-dominated literary landscape.
-How did the most life-oriented yet hardest-to-define literary form become the vessel of Taiwanese emotional memory?
+From mainlander nostalgia to local identity, from male literati to a literary landscape dominated by women.
+How has the literary form closest to everyday life — yet the hardest to define — become the vessel of Taiwanese emotional memory over the past half-century?

 30-Second Overview